mbuffa/mbuffa.github.io/content/articles/20250826-burn-your-team-in-six-months.md

 So, what makes a good manager or startup leader?
 I'm definitely not sure about that, but I do have a few ideas:
 * Be trustful.
 * Be respectful.
 Always.
-If you have complainings, go to the person and tell them about it, do not bitch over somebody else's shoulder at ear's distance.
+If you have complainings, go to the person and tell them about it, do not bitch over somebody else's shoulder at hearing distance.
 * Listen to your team.
 * Take responsibility when necessary.
 * Allow others to fail and take accountability, don't be the gatekeeper to everything.